eloylp/scirocco-server/README.md

 If you want to contribute, please read [this](CONTRIBUTING.md)

 ## Setting up the service

+#### For docker

-This service can be launched in everal ways.
+This service can be launched in several ways.
 If you choose to follow the main stream and use docker you must take care about this environment vars at start up:

  * SCIROCCO_ENV                   - 'development' or 'production'